benjooom/lab5/README.md

 ### New APIs

 - MultiSet:
-  - Gaurantees: is atomic in xyz context
+  - Guarantees: is atomic in xyz context

 - Compare-And-Swap:
-  - Gaurantees: will only update the key's value if the present key matches the expected key.
+  - Guarantees: will only update the key's value if the present key matches the expected key.

 ## Deployment